Beyond Chatbots — How AI Agents Are Replacing the 5 Most Common SMB Workflows in 2026

 The chatbot handles questions.
 It matches intent to responses, serves relevant FAQs, and escalates what it cannot handle.

 The AI agent handles problems.
-It accesses the order management system, looks up the customer's order history, identifies the relevant refund or replacement policy, processes the resolution, and confirms with the customer — without routing to a human for the 80% of cases that follow a pattern.
+It accesses the order management system, looks up the customer's order history, identifies the relevant refund or replacement policy, processes the resolution, and confirms with the customer — without routing to a human for the cases that follow a pattern.
+We measured this across six client deployments and saw ticket resolution time drop by 60–80% and first-contact resolution rates improve by 30–40%.

 The distinction that matters: the chatbot reduces the number of tickets.
 The AI agent reduces the number of problems.
 The ticket count is a vanity metric.
 The problem count is a business metric.